 Remove from oven and allow to cool on a wire rack for 20 -30 minutes.

 Before you slice or cookie cutter your brownies, make up your frosting.

 Add the softened butter to the bowl of a mixer.
 Whip it until nice and fluffy while you prepare the espresso, cream, Kahlua mixture.

-If you do not wish to use Kahlua, just replace your Kahlua with cream, so instead of 1 tablespoon of cream, you will now use a total of 5 tablespoons of cream, start with 4 and mix well, adding more if needed.
+If you do not wish to use Kahlua, just replace your Kahlua with cream, so instead of 1 tablespoon cream, you will now use a total of 5 tablespoons of cream, start with 4 and mix well, adding more if needed.
 As pictured below, add to your butter and mix well.

 With mixer on low-speed, add powdered sugar, one cup at a time, mixing until smooth after each addition.
-Beat a for 1-2 minutes on medium-high, scraping down the sides once or twice, until light and fluffy.
+Beat a for 1-2 minutes on medium-high, scraping down sides once or twice, until light and fluffy.

 Using a small 1 ½” round cookie cutter, cut “bites” out of the brownies as close to the edge and to one another as possible.

-I find it helpful to cut all the brownie bites and place into a container that you will be serving or saving them in.
-Rubbermaid Takealongs (large) are some of my favorites, they are nice and roomy and keep them fresh or frozen if you need to freeze them.
-But don’t spend this much on them, I only put the link in so you can see what I’m talking about, they are half the cost at most grocery stores.
+I find it helpful to cut all the brownie bites and place into a container that you will be serving or storing in.
+The large Rubbermaid Take-A-Longs are some of my favorites, they are nice and roomy and keep them fresh or frozen if you need to freeze them.

-Once you have cut them all, begin frosting them.
+Once you have cut all, begin frosting them.
 Starting on the outside edge, swirl around.
 Or if using a smooth plain tip, just put the tip straight down and squeeze gently lifting at the same time, making a little “kiss.”

-Oh and don’t you dare throw away the cuttings leftover.
+Oh and don’t you dare throw away the cuttings.
 We call them brownie guts in our family and they are delicious by themselves, crumbled on top of ice cream, make a trifle with them or tuck them into a lunch box, anyway you want to consume them!